-Direct exposure to bare Category C or D soils and dust via ingestion or inhalation represents a potential environmental hazard at Laupahoehoe High & Elementary.
+Direct exposure to bare Category C or D soils and dust via ingestion or inhalation represents a potential environmental hazard at Mountain View Elementary.
 Soil is considered bare when areas of exposed soil are visible.
 Bare Category C or D soils represent the greatest hazard because children or staff may come in contact with the soil and track it around (including indoors) with their feet.
 Also, wind may kick up dust if soil is bare.

 Bare soils, or soils with sparse vegetation, were identified along some buildings perimeters.
-The perimeter of conjoined Buildings P-1 and P-2 has soils in Category C for lead, has bare soil present, and is in a high activity area.
-Building E perimeter has soils in Category C for lead, but is not located near any high activity areas.
+Building C perimeter has soils in Category D for lead.
+The remaining building perimeters that were tested had soils in Category C for lead.
+Building A, with Category C soils for lead, is located in a high activity area.
+The other building perimeters are not located in current high activity areas.

-All open areas at Laupahoehoe High & Elementary were well vegetated with healthy grass.
+All open areas at Mountain View Elementary were well vegetated with healthy grass.
 No bare soils were identified in open areas.
-XRF screening did not identify lead or arsenic hazards in open areas or garden plots.
+Multi-increment soil sampling did not identify Category C or D soils in open areas.

-Figure 3-2 shows areas with direct exposure hazards based on the limited characterization data collected to date.
+Figure 3-2 identifies areas with direct exposure hazards based on the limited characterization data collected to date.